swtan346/tp/docs/DeveloperGuide.md

 The `HelpCommand` class interacts with the `Logic` component and utilizes the `CommandResult` class to encapsulate the result of executing the `help` command.
 The `MainWindow` and `ResultDisplay` classes in the UI component are responsible for handling the display of the help message to the user.

-### Add a patient

-#### Implementation

-The add patient feature is facilitated by `AddCommand`, `AddCommandParser` and `Person`.

-Given below is an example usage scenario and how the add patient feature behaves at each step.

-Step 1.
-The user launches the application for the first time.

-Step 2.
-The user executes an Add Command (e.g. 'add n\Alice ic\A0055679T ad\01/01/2022 dob\01/01/2002 w\WA') to add a new patient to the address book.

-n\: Indicates the name of the patient ic\: Indicates the NRIC of the patient ad\: Indicates the admission date of the patient dob\: Indicates the date of birth of the patient w\: Indicates the ward of the patient is currently in

-The `AddCommandParser` parses the user input, creating a new `AddCommand` object.
-The `AddCommand` object then creates a new `Person` object with the parsed details.

 ### List by tags and/or ward feature